8 Must-See Stops on a Nile Cruise: Explore Egypt’s Ancient Civilizations with Sonesta

 7. Luxor’s East Bank: Karnak Temple

-Step into the vast, awe-inspiring world of Karnak Temple, one of the largest and most impressive religious complexes ever constructed.
+Enter the expansive, breathtaking realm of Karnak Temple, one of the biggest and most striking religious structures ever built.

 Karnak Temple, a sprawling complex dedicated to Amun-Ra, is a must-see destination featured on Sonesta Nile cruise itineraries.